-- Add cornstarch along with all seasonings, and mix with the beef, then add beef broth, milk, ketchup, mustard, and Worcestershire sauce to the saute pan and mix further to ensure the seasonings are incorporated.
+- Add corn starch to the pan along with all seasonings, and mix with the beef.
+Then add beef broth, milk, ketchup, mustard, and Worcestershire sauce to the saute pan and mix further to ensure the seasonings are incorporated.

-- Stir in macaroni noodles, cover, and bring to a simmer.
+- Stir in macaroni noodles with a large spoon, cover, and bring to a simmer.
 Simmer for 12 minutes, or until the sauce has thickened and noodles are tender, stirring occasionally.

 - Stir in half of the cheese with the beef and noodles, until melted.
 Then add pickles and onions.
 Top the dish with the remaining cheese and serve.